PRX-3140 Oral Capsule - Phase 2a clinical program

 A randomized, double-blind, placebo-controlled Phase 2a clinical trial was completed to assess the effects of PRX-3140 following two weeks of treatment as monotherapy and, separately, in combination with donepezil (Aricept®) in patients with mild Alzheimer's disease.
 PRX-3140 appeared to be well tolerated alone and in combination with Aricept® with no serious drug-related adverse events.
 The FDA approved a Physician-Sponsored IND and continuation of the fourth, six-month open label extension of PRX-3140.

-Although few publications have inferred S1R agonists/antagonists modulate blood glucose, Di et.al (2017) reported S1R deficiency in knockout mice impacted regulation of the hypothalamic-pituitary-adrenocortical (HPA) axis, with a dexamethasone-induced reduction in level of corticosterone markedly attenuated in S1R −/− knockout mice, implicating S1R in feedback response to the HPA axis.
-The hypothesis that S1R deficiency causes down-regulation of the glucocorticoid receptor (GR) and attenuates GR-mediated feedback inhibition of HPA axis, as well as stress response of HPA axis, suggest that the inverse, the activation of S1R under normal conditions, may modulate glucocorticoid insulin suppression (as a direct S1R-GR effect) as well as cortisol levels (producing HPA axis feedback inhibition).
-In a published study, coadministration of 10 µM PRX-3140 with 100 nM cortisol significantly increased insulin release (to 74.8 ng/ml, P-value <0.0001).
-Similar effects were observed when cells were exposed to dexamethasone (Dex), with 10 µM PRX-3140 and 10 nM Dex producing 1.87-fold significantly more insulin than 10 nM Dex alone.
-Daily glucose concentrations in the 14-day clinical study of PRX-3140 demonstrate a reduction for 10 mg once-daily at days 1, 7, 10, and 15.
-Urine free cortisol levels at 10, 30, 100 and 200 mg dose levels of PRX-3140 demonstrated a larger reduction at 7 and 14 days compared to placebo.
+Although few publications have inferred S1R agonists/antagonists modulate blood glucose, Di et.al (2017) reported S1R deficiency in knockout mice impacted regulation of the hypothalamic-pituitary-adrenocortical (HPA) axis.
+The hypothesis that S1R deficiency causes down-regulation of the glucocorticoid receptor (GR) and attenuates GR-mediated feedback inhibition of HPA axis, as well as stress response of HPA axis, suggest that the inverse, the activation of S1R under normal conditions, may modulate glucocorticoid insulin suppression (as a direct S1R-GR effect) as well as cortisol levels (producing HPA axis feedback inhibition) and the neutrophil to lymphocyte ratio (NLR) as a biomarker for systemic inflammation.
+Exposure of INS-1 832/13 Rat Insulinoma Cell Line cultures to PRX-3140 and coadministration of 10 nM to 10 µM PRX-3140 with 100 nM cortisol (“low cortisol” condition) significantly increased insulin release compared to controls.
+Glucose and cortisol levels at 10, 30, 100 and 200 mg dose levels in the 14-day clinical study (NCT00384423) of PRX-3140 once-daily demonstrated a reduction compared to placebo.
+In both single-dose and 14-day studies, once-daily PRX-3140 from 5 to 15 mg demonstrated a downward trend in NRL.
 As an agonist of S1R that acts as a chaperone of GR, PRX-3140 has demonstrated GR modulating effects in INS-1 cells and in 14-day clinical studies in healthy adults with low incidence of side effects.
-The results of the present study suggest that S1R activation, with PRX-3140 and NP-18-2 S1R agonists, modulates glucocorticoid insulin suppression and cortisol levels.
+The results of the present study suggest that S1R activation modulates glucocorticoid insulin suppression, cortisol levels, and inflammation

 An oral capsule formulation of PRX-3140 has completed five Phase 1 and 2 clinical studies and is in Phase 2 clinical development.